Worldbeater/CutePortals/README.md

 This plugin was created using a perfect Java IDE <a href="https://www.jetbrains.com/idea/">IntelliJ IDEA</a>.
 If you wand to edit CutePortals and recompile, just use it and you'll be fine.
 Feel free to do it.

 # Links
-- <a href="https://www.spigotmc.org/resources/cuteportals.28520/">Installation and usage guides on SpigotMC</a>
+- <a href="https://www.spigotmc.org/resources/cuteportals.28520/">Guides and download links on SpigotMC</a>
+- <a href="https://dev.bukkit.org/bukkit-plugins/cuteportals">Guides and download links on Bukkit.Dev</a>